magento/devdocs/guides/v2.2/magento-functional-testing-framework/cest/actions.md

 ### clearField

-Clear a text input field.
-Equivalent to using fillField with an empty string.
+Clears a text input field.
+Equivalent to using [fillField](#fillfield) with an empty string.

 Attribute|Type|Use|Description
 ---|---|---|---